• Skip to primary navigation

 Our New Jersey Employment Law Practice Areas

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. handles a wide range of employment law matters for our clients, including but not limited to:
+With offices in Red Bank, NJ, Marlton, NJ, Newark, NJ, New York, NY, and Philadelphia, PA McOmber McOmber & Luber, P.C. handles a wide range of employment law matters for our clients, including but not limited to:

 • At-Will Employment Issues.
 All employees in New Jersey without an employment contract are considered to be “at-will employees.”
 At-will employees who suffer discrimination or unfair treatment can seek legal action.